Skip to main content

 9. Invoice Schedule

-• First Salary Prepayment: Invoiced on the first day of employment.
+• Initial Salary Prepayment: The first month’s estimated labour costs are invoiced on the first day of employment.
+Trigger [Employment Start Date]

 10. Get Started with Omnipresent